The Future of AI-Driven Software Engineering: Introduction

 The intuitive, informative, and concise nature of variable and API names is bringing our programs closer to resembling \textbf{human language}.
 Additionally, the ongoing evolution of higher-level programming languages unmistakably demonstrates a trend towards making language constructs more closely aligned with human speech~\cite{gabbrielli2023programming}. \emph{Can this trend continue and eventually programming will reach the pinnacle of abstraction: natural language?} This is very unlikely.
 Human speech lacks the basic criteria of programming languages (e.g., lack of ambiguity).
-However, this does not mean that software engineers could not write programs specifying their intent in natural languages.
+However, this does not mean that software engineers can not be aided in writing programs by specifying their intent in natural languages.
 Developers have been using \textbf{StackOverflow.com~(SO)}, to search for solutions of programming tasks using natural language as queries.
 Indeed, SO and similar Q\&A websites for developers~\cite{StoreyFOSE2014} have become crucial tools to boost developer productivity~\cite{mao2015survey,philip2012software,sadowski2015developers,sim2011well,stolee,mao2015survey,terragni-issta-2016}.